XNBlank/PkHeX-EggLocke-Generator/README.md

 ## Features
 **Fully randomly generated Pokemon Eggs.**

-The current list of attributes of a Pokemon that will be random:
+The current list of attributes of a Pokemon that can be random:
 - Species
 - Gender
 - IV Values (1-31)
-- EV Values (1-255)
+- EV Values (0-255)
-- Shiny-ness chance (fixed 2%)
+- Shiny-ness chance (default 2%)
+- Pokerus chance (default 1 in 65535)
 - Starting Moveset, between 1-4 randomly picked moves
 - Ability (Coinflip on Hidden or Natural Gen4 and earlier, Purely random Gen5 or later)
 - Held Item (Gen5 or later)
-- Very very small chance of Pokerus. (fixed 1 in 35565 chances)

----

-## Features To Implement
-- A functioning GUI to allow fine-tuning

 ---